thomas-cleary-uwa/cits3200-unipark-booking/README.md

 NOTE: Your system may have pip aliased as something other than `pip`

 **NOTE: Before attempting to run the flask app, please change the *python.pythonPath* setting in .vscode/settings.json to your virtual environment's python path.
-This can be found by running the command**
+This can be found by running the command (linux / macOS)**

 `$ which python`